rodvar/bisq-mobile/README.md

  2. Open Android Studio with the Kotlin Multiplatform Mobile plugin installed and open the project root folder.
  3. Wait for the Gradle sync to complete and download the dependencies.
 This will let you know what's missing in your machine to run the project.
     1. If you are on a MacOS computer building the iOS app you can go ahead and run `setup_ios.sh` script and build the project and run it in your device or emulator.
-    2. For Android it can run on any machine, just run the preconfigured configurations `androidClient` and/or `androidNode`
+    2. For Android it can run on any machine, just run the preconfigured run configurations `clientApp` and/or `nodeApp` in Android Studio

 Alternatively, you could run `./gradlew clean build` first from terminal and then open with Android Studio.